KaneiGi/WeatherProofChallenge/README.md

 ## Testing and Inference

-To perform inference using the downloaded model weights, you can use the provided `test.sh` script on each model's folder.
+To perform inference using the downloaded model weights, you can use the provided script on each model's folder.
 The six model weights and their results can be found at [WeatherProofChallenge-1st-place on Hugging Face](https://huggingface.co/WangFangjun/WeatherProofChallenge-1st-place).

-### test.sh
+### Running the InterImage test script

+1. Download the model weights from the provided link.
+2. Ensure you have a configuration file and the corresponding checkpoint file for the model.
+3. run the `test.sh` script in `InterImageClip` directory.

 ```bash
 #!/usr/bin/env bash